psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 The outrages of the Luddites, in the West Riding of Yorkshire, still continue:—On Friday se'nnight, some of them entered the extensive warehouses of Messrs.
 Fretwell and Cockshott, near the Market Place, by taking off several slates, and descending through a false roof, when they proceeded to a small barrel, containing about 14 lbs. of gunpowder, wrapped up in pound papers, which they took and got clear away with.
 They had also taken several papers of starch, some papers of which were found near the premises the following morning.
 The thieves must have known where the gunpowder was deposited, and it seems to have been their principal aim to obtain it, as the valuable articles of groceries, &c. with which the warehouses are stocked, were left untouched.—After making an ineffectual attempt to break open one of the doors, and afterwards a window (the more easily to escape), they were obliged to return through the entrance they had made in the roof.—On Tuesday night, a party visited the house of Mr. Dyson, of Stainland, near Halifax, and took from him a gun and a sword, and another gun and a sword from Mr. Mellor, in that neighbourhood.
 The same night, mess pretending to be Luddites, entered the house of Mr. Megson, farmer, of Whitley, and took away four guinea notes, with some beef and bread.
 Fortunately, Mr. Megson had paid away 100 more the day before, which probably were the booty the villains hoped to grasp.

-Huddersfield, *July 16*.—Last Saturday evening a number of men, with their persons disguised, went to the house of Mr. Joseph Morton, of Salendine Nook, near Huddersfield, and demanded fire-arms; on being told that he had not any in the home, they demanded money, and Mr. Morton, on pretence of complying with their demand, escaped out of the back part of the house, and alarmed the neighbourhood.
-Finding themselves foiled by this stratagem, they made off, but not till they had destroyed the clock, and several other valuable articles of furniture.
-Last Monday evening a great number of men visited most of the houses in Clifton, near Huddersfield; they obtained about ten stand of arms; at Mr. Armitage's, a very respectable card-maker, they obtained possession of his gun, and asked him a number of questions, respecting a gun and a mall, which had been found near that place.
-They then took their leave; but either from being overloaded, or from other cause, they left Mr. Armitage's gun behind them.
-Nine men have been apprehended in the neighbourhood of Holmfirth, and are now in prison here, on charges of gun stealing, and other depredations, one of whom has been a notorious character for 30 years.
-The military and police are very active, and are daily apprehending and bringing in the suspected.

-We have been favoured with the perusal of an official communication respecting the outrage at the village of Clifton, in which it is stated, that the body of arms-stealers who made the attack on this village about one o'clock in the morning of the 14th inst. amounted to about 30 men, supposed to be all armed; that they attacked the house of George Pratt, innkeeper, and on their mandate to extinguish the lights not being instantly complied with, fired into the house, but happily without doing any mischief; after taking Mr. Pratt's gun, they proceeded to the house of Joshua Goldthorpe, and having fired two shuts into his window, compelled his son to accompany them from his dwellinghouse to his shop, for the purpose of fetching two guns, which he happened to have at that place.
-On quitting the village they left orders that no person should quit their houses in less than two hours after their departure.
 ```

 James Oldroyd and and James Haigh had both walked free from the Summer Assizes, perhaps in part because of the reluctance of certain others to speak out against them.
 Who can say whether intimidation of potential witnesses had any role to play in framing their defence, but intimidation of witnesses *did* appear to take place, as another of the cases heard at the Assizes demonstrates.